WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	_Add New Storage Account_

-1. Expand the storage account you configured in the Server Explorer.
+1. Expand the storage account you configured in the Database Explorer.
 Notice that there is an entry for Tables, Blobs and Queues.

 1. Expand the **Tables** container.
 You will see the **Photos** table inside it.